 Forward Looking Statements

-This document contains statements relating to certain projections, business trends and other matters that are forward-looking, including statements with respect to expected trends and outlook, bookings, expected financial results and trends, including expected sales, EUV revenue, gross margin, R&D and SG&A expenses, and estimated annualized effective tax rate for the second quarter of 2019, and expected financial results and trends for the full year 2019, including the expectation for continued growth in sales in 2019, annual revenue opportunity in 2020 and annual revenue through 2025, outlook for 2020 and beyond, including ASML's positive view on technology drivers such as 5G communications, automotive, artificial intelligence and data centers, trends in DUV systems revenue and Holistic Lithography and installed based management and Applications revenues, expected industry trends and expected trends in the business environment, including expected short term volatility in the market due to macroeconomics, including added capacity in memory and new leading edge nodes in logic, drivers of long-term growth opportunity, statements with respect to the expected benefits of the introduction of the new DUV system and expected demand for such system, statements with respect to film head manufacturing, where ASML is expected to enable the shrink roadmap with a special version of the XT:1460K scanner, expected support of technology transitions through the higher productivity NXE:3400C, including its expected availability date and the expectation that such scanner will drive adoption in the DRAM memory segment, expected throughput of higher transmission optics and the expectation that this will deliver cost effective shrink for both Logic and DRAM, statements with respect to the continued DUV innovation, to support future nodes and new applications, including the expectation that DUV Dry products will be brought to the NTX platform and the expected timing of delivery of NXT:1470, the expected deliver of a multi-beam system in 2019 for R&D and expected timing of commercial product shipment of e-beam products , shrink being a key industry driver supporting innovation and providing long-term industry growth, Holistic Lithography enabling affordable shrink and delivering value to customers, DUV, EUV and Application products providing unique value drivers for ASML and its customers, the expected continuation of Moore’s law and that EUV will continue to enable Moore’s law and drive long term value for ASML well into the next decade, the intention to continue to return excess cash to shareholders through a combination of share buybacks and growing dividends in line with ASML’s policy, and statements with respect to the proposed dividend for the 2019 Annual General Meeting of Shareholders and the share repurchase plan for 2018-2019, including the intention to use certain shares to cover employee share plans and cancel the rest of the shares upon repurchase.
-You can generally identify these statements by the use of words like "may", "will", "could", "should", "project", "believe", "anticipate", "expect", "plan", "estimate", "forecast", "potential", "intend", "continue", "targets", "commits to secure" and variations of these words or comparable words.
-These statements are not historical facts, but rather are based on current expectations, estimates, assumptions and projections about the business and our future financial results and readers should not place undue reliance on them.
+This document contains statements that are forward-looking, including statements with respect to expected trends, outlook, bookings, financial results and effective tax rate, annual revenue opportunity in 2020 and through 2025 and growth opportunity, expected trends in end markets, products and segments, including memory and logic, expected industry and business environment trends, the expected continuation of Moore’s law and the expectation that EUV will continue to enable Moore’s law and drive long term value for ASML, the expected trends in the technologies ASML uses and is developing and their expected benefits, and the intention to continue to return excess cash to shareholders through a combination of share buybacks and growing dividends.
+You can generally identify these statements by the use of words like "may", "will", "could", "should", "project", "believe", "anticipate", "expect", "plan", "estimate", "forecast", "potential", "intend", "continue", "target", and variations of these words or comparable words.
+These statements are not historical facts, but rather are based on current expectations, estimates, assumptions and projections about our business and our future financial results and readers should not place undue reliance on them.
 Forward-looking statements do not guarantee future performance and involve risks and uncertainties.
-These risks and uncertainties include, without limitation, economic conditions, product demand and semiconductor equipment industry capacity, worldwide demand and manufacturing capacity utilization for semiconductors, including the impact of general economic conditions on consumer confidence and demand for our customers’ products, competitive products and pricing, the impact of any manufacturing efficiencies and capacity constraints, performance of our systems, the continuing success of technology advances and the related pace of new product development and customer acceptance of and demand for new products including EUV and DUV, the number and timing of EUV and DUV systems shipped and recognized in revenue, timing of EUV orders and the risk of order cancellation or push out, EUV production capacity, delays in EUV systems production and development and volume production by customers, including meeting development requirements for volume production, demand for EUV systems being sufficient to result in utilization of EUV facilities in which ASML has made significant investments, potential inability to successfully integrate acquired businesses to create value for our customers, our ability to enforce patents and protect intellectual property rights, the outcome of intellectual property litigation, availability of raw materials, critical manufacturing equipment and qualified employees, trade environment, changes in exchange rates, changes in tax rates, available cash and liquidity, our ability to refinance our indebtedness, distributable reserves for dividend payments and share repurchases, results of the share repurchase plan and other risks indicated in the risk factors included in ASML’s Annual Report on Form 20-F and other filings with the US Securities and Exchange Commission.
+These risks and uncertainties include, without limitation, economic conditions; product demand and semiconductor equipment industry capacity; worldwide demand and manufacturing capacity utilization for semiconductors; the impact of general economic conditions on consumer confidence and demand for our customers’ products; performance of our systems, the success of technology advances and the pace of new product development and customer acceptance of and demand for new products; the number and timing of systems ordered, shipped and recognized in revenue, and the risk of order cancellation or push out, production capacity for our systems including delays in system production; our ability to enforce patents and protect intellectual property rights and the outcome of intellectual property disputes and litigation; availability of raw materials, critical manufacturing equipment and qualified employees; trade environment; changes in exchange and tax rates; available liquidity, our ability to refinance our indebtedness, distributable reserves for dividend payments and share repurchases, results of the share repurchase progress and other risks indicated in the risk factors included in ASML’s Annual Report on Form 20-F and other filings with and submissions to the US Securities and Exchange Commission.
 These forward-looking statements are made only as of the date of this document.
 We do not undertake to update or revise the forward-looking statements, whether as a result of new information, future events or otherwise.